 Drink water.
 A gallon a day.
 Or so.

-As much as you can afford, use natural products; ditch the chemicals.
+As much as you can, use natural products; ditch the chemicals.
 There’s enough toxicity in the world.
 Don’t participate.
 Expose yourself to as little of it as possible.
 Use soap and water, vinegar and lemon and baking soda.
 If you can afford to and like to buy more sophisticated ones, get the natural versions of cleaners sold at natural-food stores instead of the artificially-colored, phthalate-ridden synthetic kind from big box stores.

 Do the same thing with your health and personal care products as your household products.
 Check ingredients; I can give you a list of ones to avoid (just contact me), and you can do it pretty easily without spending a lot of money.
 It’s more about awareness than cost.
 Most fancy pricy department store creams are full of crap too.